manymoments/manymoments.github.io/start-here.markdown

 # State Machine Replication

 This post defines [state machine replication](/2019-10-15-consensus-for-state-machine-replication/) (SMR).
-There are several different levels of [SMR fault tolerance](/2019-10-25-flavours-of-state-machine-replication/).
+There are several levels of [SMR fault tolerance](/2019-10-25-flavours-of-state-machine-replication/).

-This post gives a formal definition of the [ideal state machine model and Linearizability](https://decentralizedthoughts.github.io/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability/).
+This post formally defines the [ideal state machine model and Linearizability](https://decentralizedthoughts.github.io/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability/).

-The scalability and performance of a State Machine Replication system is not just about [consensus, but also about data and execution](/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/).
+The scalability and performance of a State Machine Replication system are not just about [consensus, but also about data and execution](/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/).

 How [DAGs improve the performance of SMR](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/).